Fatemeh992/immo_eliza_scraping/README.md

 This script will:
 1. Retrieve a list of properties from the API.
 2. Extract poperties' information from immoweb for each property.
-3. Save the output in a CSV file.
+3. Save the output in a CSV file which could be used for related analysis.

 # Structure